rusticlion/Manastorm/manastorm_codebase_dump.md

     -- Implementation function - Generates SET_ELEVATION event
-    execute = function(params, caster, target, results, events) table.insert(events or {}, {
+    execute = function(params, caster, target, results, events) -- Create elevation event
+        local vfxValue = params.vfx or "emberlift"
+        -- Check if we have a vfx parameter that's a table and should be a string if type(vfxValue) == "table" and vfxValue.effect then vfxValue = vfxValue.effect
+        end

+        table.insert(events or {}, {
             type = "SET_ELEVATION",
             source = "caster",
             target = params.target or "self", -- Use specified target or default to self elevation = Constants.ElevationState.AERIAL,
             duration = params.duration or 5.0,
-            vfx = params.vfx or "emberlift"
+            vfx = vfxValue
         })
         return results
     end